emmajanedrews/base-template/_posts/2018-04-04-we-can-help-you-with-your-taxes.md

 {% include pullquote.html %}

-Additionally, if you’re filing your taxes and beginning to think that you need more tax breaks, possibly through** investment properties or pulling cash out of your home**, contact us as well.
+Additionally, if you’re filing your taxes and beginning to think that you need more tax breaks, **possibly through investment properties or pulling cash out of your home,**contact us as well.
 As you know, rates are on the upswing.
 Now may be the time to access some of that hard-earned equity that you have gained since values have gone up.<br><br>Feel free to contact me so we can discuss some options for you.
 I look forward to hearing from you soon.